-(1) Pick a weekday or a date that doesn’t fall within the peak season for weddings.
+(1) First, pick a weekday or a date that doesn’t fall within the peak season for weddings.

 Some venues and suppliers charge more during peak seasons because they are usually fully booked during that time of the year.
 Picking a weekday or a date that doesn’t fall within the peak season can be less expensive.
 In addition, when you pick a less hectic time of the year or day, vendors aren’t juggling around many clients; they can focus more on the few weddings they have at hand avoiding problems like delays or mix ups.